is part of the Informa Markets Division of Informa PLC

 running of the company.
 Expert-led seminars on moving from inefficiency to productivity, establishing team work and implementing successful scheduling practices and project management skills for the construction workplace are offered.

 The below 90-Minute seminars offer a wide variety of topics for business owners, upper management, supervisors and project leaders,

 and focus on the core principles of maintaining and growing a successful concrete/masonry construction company.
-Additional offerings include concrete basics, masonry, residential, and updates.
+Additional offerings include concrete basics, floor & slabs, decorative concrete, masonry, residential, and updates.
 Also includes a track designed for engineers.